 Hospital Management System (HMS) is software that automates various hospital operations, enhancing the efficiency of doctors and management staff members.
 It collects, stores, organizes, retrieves, and shares information about patients, healthcare practitioners, and staff members across the hospital.
 It helps provide quality services and improve patient care by making data-driven decisions at the right time.

-HMS acts as the centralized and secured source of all information from patient records to administrative and maintenance data.
+HMS acts as the centralized and secure source of all information, from patient records to administrative and maintenance data.
 It allows healthcare practitioners and professionals to quickly access desired medical information.
 It is an integrated software solution that manages all aspects of a hospital’s workflow.

 Hospital management software is designed to facilitate the collection, management, and analysis of data related to patient health and hospital operations.